 How do you make IT more appealing to women?

 CCEA has taken a strong interest in this theme over recent time.
 Evidence suggests that girls tend to drop out of the subject between the ages of 11 to 14.
 It is a complex range of reasons including confidence, gender appropriate learning content and role modelling.
 The consequence of this drop out is that by the time learners reach the Software Systems A-level only about 20% are female.
 It is important to intervene on this issue at Key Stage 3, rather than taking corrective action at GCSE or A-Level.

 Through our work, we have also identified the key role that parents play in influencing subject choice.
 For example, an all-female grammar school wanted to do the CCEA software A-level.
 They trained the teachers, bought the equipment and had about 14 students signed up - but by September all the students had chosen other, non-computing, subjects.

 The primary influencer of this shift was parents and their perceptions about the industry.
 We learnt the lesson the hard way, so now we work more proactively with schools to try to inform parents of the choices and the opportunities.

 What age do you start teaching ICT in its widest form?

 The CCEA curriculum allows engagement with digital skills from the earliest contact between schools and learners.
-We have encouraged programmes from employers to align with the curriculum, so projects like BT’s Barefoot curriculum is used to support teaching and learning in Northern Ireland.
+We have encouraged programmes from employers to align with the curriculum, so projects like BT’s Barefoot Computing is used to support teaching and learning in Northern Ireland.
 We’ve also worked with Minecraft, producing science and history curriculum that can be used in gaming at Key Stage 2.
 This work recently was award two UK Learning Technology Awards.